General Chen-Ricci inequalities for Riemannian submersions and Riemannian maps: Abstract

 \section{Abstract}

-We derive general forms of the Chen-Ricci inequalities for Riemannian submersions between Riemannian manifolds.
-We also derive general forms of the Chen-Ricci and improved Chen-Ricci inequalities for Riemannian maps between Riemannian manifolds, involving the relations between curvatures of subspaces of source and target spaces.
-These general forms give new techniques that are easy, elegant, and fruitful to obtain the Chen-Ricci inequalities for such smooth mappings with various space forms.
-As applications, utilizing these general forms, we explicitly establish Chen-Ricci inequalities when the source manifolds of Riemannian submersions and the target manifolds of Riemannian maps belong to broader classes, such as generalized complex and generalized Sasakian space forms, particularly including real, complex, real K\"ahler, Sasakian, Kenmotsu, cosymplectic, and $C(\alpha)$ space forms.
-Furthermore, we provide Chen-Ricci inequalities for various types of geometrically structured Riemannian submersions and Riemannian maps, such as invariant, anti-invariant, semi-invariant, slant, semi-slant, and hemi-slant.
-In particular, imposing suitable circumstances towards validation, our inequalities become the same as various known inequalities established by many authors in \cite{Akyol_Demir_Poyraz_Vilcu, Akyol_Poyraz, Aquib_Aldayel_Iqbal_Khan, Aquib_2025, Aytimur_Ozgur, Aytimur_2023, Gunduzalp_Polat_Filomat, Gunduzalp_Polat_MMN, LLSV_2022, Polat_2024, Poyraz_Akyol}.
+In this paper, we derive general forms of the Chen-Ricci inequalities for Riemannian submersions between Riemannian manifolds.
+We also derive general forms of the Chen-Ricci and improved Chen-Ricci inequalities for Riemannian maps between Riemannian manifolds, involving relations between the curvatures of subspaces of the source and target spaces.
+Further, we illustrate equality cases for all these general forms with two examples.
+These general forms yield new, easy, and elegant techniques that are fruitful in obtaining the Chen-Ricci inequalities for such smooth mappings with various structured manifolds.
+As applications, utilizing these general forms, we explicitly establish Chen-Ricci inequalities when the source manifolds of Riemannian submersions and the target manifolds of Riemannian maps belong to broader classes, such as generalized complex and generalized Sasakian space forms, particularly including real, complex, real K\"ahler, Sasakian, Kenmotsu, cosymplectic, and almost $C(\alpha)$ space forms.
+We also validate our approach by imposing appropriate conditions toward various particular existing cases.